Model-context pair

 Language-support tools are still being prepared, so advance contact is appreciated.

 This project is also connected to music, fiction, and the landscapes of Aomori.
-English songs created with AI music tools will be shared on YouTube as part of the world of ZEN LAMP and The Day the AI Stopped.
+English songs created with AI music tools are shared on YouTube as part of the world of ZEN LAMP and The Day the AI Stopped.

 If this work reaches you, I hope it may also lead you someday to Aomori — to Nebuta, to snow, to temples, to Jomon heritage, and to the northern light that shaped these stories.